If you are looking to increase your school district’s bandwidth but are in the middle of a contract, you might still be able to upgrade.

-Although many schools have the opportunity to enter the bidding process this E-rate cycle, we often receive questions from school districts leaders about whether they can upgrade in the middle of multi-year contracts.
+Although many schools have the opportunity to enter the bidding process this E-rate cycle, we often receive questions from school district leaders about whether they can upgrade in the middle of multi-year contracts.
 Our answer: It depends, but often there are ways to work with your service provider to achieve your goals.

 Here are a few ideas for school districts looking for more bandwidth in the middle of their contract.